data-apis/scipy-2023-presentation/paper.rst

 type promotion, broadcasting, and special case values.

-In order to facilitate adoption by array libraries, as well as to aid in the development of the reference `numpy.array_api` implementation.
+In order to facilitate adoption by array libraries, as well as to aid in the development of the minimal `numpy.array_api` implementation.
 A test suite has been developed.
 The `array-api-tests` test suite is a fully featured test suite that can be run against any array library to check its compliance against the array API.
 The test suite does not depend on any array